Guide number: Units of measure

 Guide numbers are a composite unit of measure comprising two factors: aperture ratio and distance.
-Guide numbers may be expressed in either of these units of measure: f-number⋅meters or f-number⋅feet.
+Guide numbers are expressed in units of 'f-number' times distance (i.e., meters or feet).

-Throughout most of the world where the metric system (SI) is observed, guide numbers are expressed as a unitless numeric value like 34, even though they are technically a composite unit of measure that is a two-factor product: f-number⋅meters.
+Throughout most of the world where the metric system (SI) is observed, guide numbers are expressed as a unitless numeric value like 34, even though they are technically a composite unit of measure that is a product of the unitless f-number and distance (in SI units of meters): f-number⋅distance [meters].
 As such, guide numbers can be reduced either to distance in meters or to f-stops depending on how one uses the guide number in a calculation.

-In the U.S. however, photographers typically measure distances in feet and require guide numbers scaled accordingly.
-To serve the U.S. market, manufacturers of flash devices typically provide foot-based guide numbers and add nomenclature such as feet, ft, or the foot symbol to unambiguously denote that fact, e.g. Guide number: 92'.
-Another common practice when flash devices are marketed in the U.S. is to provide two guide numbers—which can be expressed in a variety of formats—so distances and f-numbers may be calculated using either feet or meters, e.g. Guide number: 30 m / 98 ft.
+In US customary units, photographers typically measure distances in feet and require guide numbers scaled accordingly.
+To serve the US market, manufacturers of flash devices typically provide foot-based guide numbers and add nomenclature such as feet, ft, or the foot symbol to unambiguously denote that fact, e.g. Guide number: 92'.
+Another common practice when flash devices are marketed in the US is to provide two guide numbers – which can be expressed in a variety of formats – so distances and f-numbers may be calculated using either feet or meters, e.g. Guide number: 30 m / 98 ft.

 Though nomenclature conventions such as these can make guide numbers misleadingly appear to be length-based units of measure, they serve as notations to eliminate ambiguity as to which length-based system of measurement underlies the guide numbers.
-As with metric-based guide numbers, foot-based guide numbers are a two-factor unit of measure except the units are f-number⋅feet.

-To convert a guide number given in meters to feet, divide by 0.3048.
-To convert a guide number given in feet to meters, multiply by 0.3048.

 Calculating with guide numbers

-It is easy to use guide numbers to calculate either an aperture or a flash-to-subject distance.
-Consider a flash device with a rating of 28 meters (which might be marked "92 feet", "28 DIN", "28/92", "92", etc.).